Gigaspaces/xap-docs/site/content/xap/12.3/security/index.markdown

 ## Securable Layers

-XAP security can be applied in three separate layers:
+XAP security can be applied in three separate layers.
+You can enable security for any of the layers individually, or you can enable all of them for maximum security.

-* The [Data layer](securing-your-data.html) - Includes Spaces and Processing Units.
+* The [data layer](securing-your-data.html) - You can declare a secured Space or Processing Unit.
-* The [Grid layer](securing-the-grid-services.html) - Includes  grid components (GSA, GSM, GSC, XAP Manager).
+* The [grid layer](securing-the-grid-services.html) - You can declare the data grid as secured.
+Includes the grid components (GSA, GSM, GSC, XAP Manager).
-* The [Transport layer](securing-the-transport-layer-using-ssl.html) - Provides a generic network filter with SSL support.
+* The [transport layer](securing-the-transport-layer-using-ssl.html) - Provides a generic network filter with SSL support.

-You can secure any of these, or all of them for maximum security.

 ## Configuring Security